 3. Uncover All The Treasures In Saint-Étienne-du-Mont

 There are many reasons to visit Saint-Etienne-du-Mont.
 You might, as I was, be drawn to its purple door visible from the Panthéon.
 Or perhaps its soaring 16th-century belfry.
 You might want to sit on the famed staircase from the movie Midnight in Paris where Owen Wilson waited to be picked up each night.
 Or, you might want to see the shrine dedicated to Sainte Geneviève, the patron saint of Paris.
 Saint-Etienne-du-Mont also has the last remaining rood screen in Paris, an elaborate white stone partition separating the chancel from the main part of the church.
+All these reasons make it one of the best things to do in the Latin Quarter Paris.

 Saint-Etienne-du-Mont was built between 1492 and 1626 and thus is a mixture of Gothic and Renaissance styles.
 Note the stunning stained glass windows dating from the 16th century and the early 17th century most of which are in their original locations.
 Perhaps you will time your visit with a Saturday evening organ concert.